Apply for Financial Aid

 NOTE: About one-third of FAFSA applications are selected for verification.
 That will mean submitting some extra documents, which SUNY Delhi will request.

-If you're a New York State resident, you can apply for the Tuition Assistance Program (TAP) at www.hesc.ny.gov after you've filed your FAFSA.
+Eligible students can apply for the grants and scholarships such as the Tuition Assistance Program (TAP) at the New York State Higher Education Services Corporation (HESC) website after submitting the FAFSA.
 This should be done within two to three days of filing the FAFSA, if not immediately afterward.
-You'll see a link to the TAP application on the FAFSA submission confirmation page.
+A link to the TAP application should be available on the FAFSA submission confirmation page.

 You'll need one of the following SUNY Delhi TAP codes:

-- 3020 for certificate and associate's degree programs
+- 3020 for certificate and associate degree programs

 See what financial aid you qualify for.

-- Check this email regularly, as the Financial Aid Office will use it to follow up on applications, send forms and request additional documents.
+- We encourage students to check their SUNY Delhi email regularly, as Student Financial Services will use it to follow up on applications, send forms and request additional documents.
 It's important that you reply promptly to avoid missing out on financial aid opportunities.